tanupatel25/SOEN417-Project/README.md

 1. Can we predict individuals' vaccination status based on their socio-demographic characteristics, opinions, and health behaviors?
 2. What features influence the prediction more?
 (Feature importance for information gain, reduction entropy measurement)
-3. What is the proportion of the population vaccinated against H1N1 compared to seasonal flu?

 ## Dataset Characteristics: